ScotRob77/CatchLoki/README.md

 # Catch Loki
 Catch Loki is a quick fire game which has 3 user levels and is based on the Norse mythology of Thor, Loki and Asgard which has been recently played out on the big screen in Marvels Thor and Avenger movies.
 When the user opens the initial page they are greeted with the title, the rules, 3 game levels and 6 Thor characters.
 The user chooses which level they want to play.
 When the game starts the Thor images disappear.
 When they reappear one of them is Loki.
 The user has to click on Loki before all the images disappear again.
+The aim is to click on Loki on each occasion that the images appear.
+If the user hits the Loki image every time they get a 'Congratulations' message at the end telling them they have caught Loki and they should maybe try a harder level.
+If they lose, the user gets a message telling them to try again.
+The game is a fun way of passing time and is aimed at all ages.

 [Link to live website] (enter here)